HexHive/HyperPill/README.md

 LINK_OBJ_BASE is hex(0x55bc471e6660-0x975660), which is 0x55bc46871000.

+Or run `$PROJECT_ROOT/scripts/cal_link_obj_base.sh`.

 After at least 300s, there will be clang profraw files under the fuzz working directory.
 For example:

 ```
 [L0] $ ls *profraw
 172037-1740394346.profraw